The Garden City blooms with innovation

-An hour inland from the CBD is Mt Hutt opens in new window with its 365ha of slopes for snow bunnies of all ages and abilities.
+An hour inland from central Christchurch is Mt Hutt, a ski resort with 365ha of slopes for skiers and snowboarders of all ages and abilities.
+It’s regularly voted New Zealand’s Best Ski Resort and it’s one of the biggest and highest ski areas on the South Island.
 The season generally begins in mid-June and runs for several months.
 A daily shuttle service operates between Methven and Christchurch.

 Distance to city centre 12km